 Note: Fingerprint and randomart will differ.</li>

-1. Copy the contents of /root/.ssh/id_dsa.pub on the source machine to ~user/.ssh/authorized_keys on the destination machine.
-While it is possible to connect as root I recommend using a non-privileged user.
+on the destination machine.
+While it is possible to connect as root I recommend using a non-privileged user. - Test the connection:

 Both scripts need to run as root on the source machine.